-No, explained Cass, Indian agents were government-appointed officials who worked toward the goal of assimilation.
+No, Indian agents were government-appointed officials who worked toward the goal of assimilation.
 Their jobs included enforcing anti-potlatch laws and forcing children into residential schools.

 "That's where a lot of the issues arise from: the place of not knowing," said Davida Wood, a member of the Teslin Tlingit First Nation and one of two instructors.
 "We see ourselves as the nice guys, the peacekeepers," she said, "and we still see our history like that."

 Wood's co-instructor is Cassandra Ivany.
 For some students, her presence is initially a surprise: after all, Ivany is white and hails from Newfoundland.
-But the combination of a First Nations instructor with a non-First Nations instructor is where the Northern Institute of Social Justice has found its balance—the is combination central, according to Wood and Ivany, for creating an environment where people can ask questions that they worry might reveal racist assumptions.
+But the combination of a First Nations instructor with a non-First Nations instructor is where the Northern Institute of Social Justice has found its balance—this combination is central, according to Wood and Ivany, to creating an environment where people can ask questions that they worry might reveal racist assumptions.
 And the two instructors excel at putting students at ease as they navigate from ignorance to awareness.

-"What we've found," said Wood, "is that it almost makes it seem okay for the other people to be like, 'I thought that too.'
+"What we've found," said Wood, "is that it almost makes it seem OK for the other people to be like, 'I thought that too.'
 Or, 'I didn't know.'"